Baseflow/flutter-permission-handler/permission_handler/README.md

 print(statuses[Permission.location]);
 ```

-All location permissions and the `Permission.sensor` have an associated service, which also has a status.
+Some permissions, for example location or acceleration sensor permissions, have an associated service, which also has a status that can be `enabled` or `disabled`.

 ```dart
 if (await Permission.locationWhenInUse.serviceStatus.isEnabled) {